tetratelabs/wazero/CONTRIBUTING.md

 ## Code Reviews

+* The pull request title should describe what the change does and not embed issue numbers.
+The pull request should only be blank when the change is minor.
+Any feature should include a description of the change and what motivated it.
+If the change or design changes through review, please keep the title and description updated accordingly.
 * A single approval is sufficient to merge.
 If a reviewer asks for changes in a PR they should be addressed before the PR is merged, even if another reviewer has already approved the PR.